Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 new.mako
 ++++++++

-This template extends the master *layout.mako* template by providing a basic form to add new tasks.
+This template is used by the ``new_view`` view function.
+The template extends the master ``layout.mako`` template by providing a basic form to add new tasks.

 .. literalinclude:: pyramid_quick_tutorial/templates/new.mako
    :language: html+mako